An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Diversity and Generalization in CAD

-For SNLI, to control for dataset sizes across all experiments, we use 700 seed examples and their corresponding 700 perturbations for each of the three perturbation types.
+For SNLI, to control for dataset sizes across all experiments, we use 700 seed examples and their corresponding 700 perturbations for each perturbation type.
 As a baseline (`SNLI seed'), we subsample examples from SNLI to create a similar sized dataset for comparison.\footnote{We observe similar trends when using different subsets of the SNLI data.
-We report the mean and standard deviation across different subsets in the Appendix~\ref{app:more_expt}.}
+We report the mean and standard deviation across different subsets in Appendix~\ref{app:more_expt}.}

-For BoolQ, our initial experiments show that training on only CAD does not reach above random-guessing.
-Thus, for each of the three perturbation types we use all training examples in BoolQ~\cite{clark-etal-2019-boolq} and replace 683 randomly selected examples (which is the size of the smallest CAD dataset among the three perturbation types used in training as shown in Table~\ref{tab:code_def}) with CAD.
-Each of the three counterfactual datasets have a total of 9427 examples.
-As a baseline (`BoolQ seed'), we train on the same number of examples sampled from the BoolQ training data.
+For BoolQ~\cite{clark-etal-2019-boolq}, our initial experiments show that training on only CAD does not reach above random-guessing.
+Thus, we include all original training examples in BoolQ~\cite{khashabi-etal-2020-bang}, and replace part of them with CAD for each perturbation type.
+This results in a training set of 9427 examples of which 683 are CAD for each perturbation type.
+The size 683 is chosen to match the the smallest CAD type for BoolQ.
+As a baseline (`BoolQ seed'), we train on all the original training examples, consisting of 9427 examples.
+For both datasets, the training, dev and test sets are created from their respective splits in the CAD datasets.
+The size of the dev and test sets is reported in Appendix ~\ref{app:data_details}.

-\paragraph{Model.} We use RoBERTa \citep{Liu2019RoBERTaAR} from the Hugging Face implementation \citep{Wolf2019HuggingFacesTS} to train all our models.
-For NLI, models are trained for a maximum of 10 epochs, and for QA all models are trained for a maximum of 5 epochs (convergence is faster due to larger dataset sizes).
-The best model is selected using performance on a held-out development set, that includes examples from the same perturbation type as in the training data.
-To account for the small dataset sizes, we run all our experiments across 5 different random seeds and report the mean and standard deviation.
+\paragraph{Model.} We use the Hugging Face implementation \citep{Wolf2019HuggingFacesTS} of RoBERTa \citep{Liu2019RoBERTaAR} to fine-tune all our models.
+To account for the small dataset sizes, we run all our experiments with 5 different random seeds and report the mean and standard deviation.
+Details on hyperparameter tuning are reported in Appendix ~\ref{app:exp_details}.\footnote{Our code can be found at: \url{https://github.com/joshinh/investigation-cad}}